Vyral/greg-mcdaniel/_drafts/the-best-halloween-events-in-the-bay-this-year.md

 {% include youtube.html %}

-Are you ready for some fun in the Bay Area this Halloween?
-Here are the events that you need to attend this month.
+<center>Are you ready for some fun in the Bay Area this Halloween?
+Here are the events that you need to attend this month.</center>

 Welcome to Fun in the Bay: Halloween Edition.
 We have some really fun events coming up in the area that we want to give you the lowdown on today.